History of Green Dot Washington

 Rainier Valley Leadership Academy ('RVLA') launched in August 2017 and is Green Dot Washington's first school in Seattle.
 Serving the Rainier Valley, RVLA serves an incredibly culturally and ethnically diverse student and family base.
 Starting with a founding class of 6th grade students, at full build-out RVLA will serve 6th-8th grade students.
 Through a community advisory council, RVLA has intentionally integrated the community into its policy and decision-making process.

 Green Dot Washington's first high school in Southeast Seattle will open in August 2018 with a founding class of 9th grade students.
-The high school location will be near Othello station and be built with a community school focused, where there will be.
+The high school location will be near Othello station and be built with a community school focused, where there will be support services, including a health clinic, on campus.

 Dedicated to equity and a comprehensive education experience for all students, Green Dot Washington schools strive to lead all our students through rigorous, college preparatory curriculum.
 Our educators are dedicated to every child's success and are relentless in their pursuits to serve all students.
 With families and communities, Green Dot believes that we can collectively change trajectories for Washington state students.